Sennheiser e901 Boundary Microphone

 1 Review Hide Reviews Show Reviews

-I first got into PZM mic's while experimenting with the shure beta 91a and enjoyed the capturing of sound from inside the kick drum.
+I first got into PZM mics while experimenting with the shure beta 91a and enjoyed the capturing of sound from inside the kick drum.
 I bought this mic because of the reviews on other sites and the promise that Sennheiser has given me over several other purchases.
 I love this mic!!
 It captures the snap of the beater and has plenty of body on the low end as well.
 I have used this in conjunction with the Audix D6 and have never been happier with what both of these mics have to offer.
-In some situations I'll use the recording from this mic on it's own and it gives plenty of sonic information for your sculpting pleasure with a very natural sound.
+In some situations I will use the recording from this mic on its own and it gives plenty of sonic information for your sculpting pleasure with a very natural sound.
 The Audix D6 has a punchier sound which is great for rock tunes, however, this mic can sound the same with the right eq and compression but also gives more options for more natural sounding styles of music.